open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 have gobos and pan/tilt and so on.
 If you don't care about this, you can choose any fixture.
 See also the next question.

-## Is there a difference between Spot and Wash fixtures in BlenderDMX?
+## Is there a difference between Spot and Wash fixtures in BlenderDMX Addon?

 Yes.
-BlenderDMX supports Spot, Wash, Beam, Linear Strips, MultiPixel, Front Facing and other devices, including Lasers.
+BlenderDMX Addon supports Spot, Wash, Beam, Linear Strips, MultiPixel, Front Facing and other devices, including Lasers.
 Spots have a hard beam edge, and if they contain gobos, their projection is supported.
 Washes have a smooth blend on the beam.
 Narrow parallel beam angles aligned with the front beam lens (beam